 The truth is that there is such a thing as heat.

-There has always been, there will always be, and everyone everywhere must acknowledge this truth, even though they have their own perceptions and opinions about what feels hot or cold.
+There has always been.
+There will always be.
+Everyone everywhere must acknowledge this truth, regardless of perceptions and opinions about what feels hot or cold.

 The key word in that last sentence was “feels.”
 Truth is not something that you feel, like an emotion, a perception, an opinion or even a belief.
 It is not even something you know, like a fact or an assumption.